snapdao/aptossnap/README.md

 packages
 ├── adapter # Aptos Snap adapter is used integrate Aptos Snap into your dapp.
-├── demo # a simple demo to interact with aptos snap └── snap # Aptos Snap is the application allowing users to directly manage Aptos within the MetaMask interface.
+├── demo # a simple demo to interact with aptos snap └── snap # Aptos Snap is the Snap application which run in the MetaMask Flask.

 ```